Coconut Meringue Cookies Recipe

 These are recipes that my grandparents might have made in the 1940’s or 1950’s.

-Recipes used to entertain family members on special occasions long ago.
+Recipes used to entertain family members on special occasions long ago (like this wacky cake or ribbon sandwiches).
 Recipes that didn’t cost a lot of money but probably took a lot of time.
 Recipes that enthusiastic cooks got excited about 60 years ago, just like I get excited about food blogs, cooking shows, and modern cookbooks today.

 - 3 egg whites